 The answer is obvious: social proof gets your business more sales.

 Everyone has purchased something through a friend’s recommendation.
 Most people have bought a specific birthday gift for our kids (or nieces and nephews) just because a celebrity and all (cool) friends are already using the product.
 If I have to name one thing from my childhood, Nike Air Jordans was one of the many must-haves in my school.

 How do you show social proof?

 A considerable part of the social proof is invisible to brands.
 Friends, relatives, and peers recommend us products when we meet them for a coffee or hang out in private groups and chats online.

 However, as a marketer, you can help to ignite discussions online.
 Engaging your employees and partners to share branded content and participate in online discussions is one of the best organic ways of spreading the word.
 Coupons and referral programs can give your customers that final push to share their positive experiences with friends.
 And obviously, traditional media channels like TV, radio, magazines, newspapers, and display advertising still have their place in the marketing mix.
 Therefore, the best use for marketing dollars is to fuel the word-of-mouth marketing simultaneously in multiple channels online and offline.

-Here are four ways to show social proof using social media:
+Here are five ways to show social proof using social media: